zhilinsu/social-influence_ageing/README.md

 Run the R script `analysis.R` to generate plots and conduct all the behavioural analyses included in the manuscript.
 The code is well-documented and should be self-explanatory.

 Several linear mixed-effects models and simulation-based analyses are being used, which may extend the time needed to complete the analyses.

+---

+## License

+This license (CC BY-NC 4.0) gives you the right to re-use and adapt, as long as you note any changes you made, and provide a link to the original source.
+Read [here](https://creativecommons.org/licenses/by-nc/4.0/) for more details.